Noise is measured using the decibel (dB) scale, which reflects the sensitivity of human ears to different levels and frequencies of sound.

 85dB is the threshold level at which your hearing can become damaged over time.

 Sounds under 85dB are safe to listen to – you don’t need to use any hearing protection.
 But if you work in a noisy environment and the sound levels reach 80dB, your employer should assess the risk to your hearing and give you information about this.

-The safe exposure time for 85dB is eight hours.
+The safe exposure time for 85dB is up to eight hours a day.
+Remember that you’re exposed to lots of different sounds that are 85dB or over throughout the day, and this exposure time adds up.
 As sound intensity doubles with every increase of 3dB, the safe exposure time halves.
-So, for example, the safe exposure time for 88dB is four hours (see guide below).
+So, for example, the safe exposure time for 88dB is four hours.